6 Key Employability Skills for Graduates

 You should be able to draw upon an example from your work experience, academics or your extracurricular activities, to demonstrate your ability to show initiative.

-To summarise, the 6 key employability skills for graduates are:
+To summarise, the 6 key employability skills graduates mst demonstrate on their CV are:

 1. Communication